rzmn/verni/README.md

 `ApiService` - Authorization and Data Serialization Service

-`Api` - REST API Schema + Polling
+`Api` - REST API Schema and Polling

 `PersistentStorage` - Persistent Data Storage

-Networking service is URLSession-based, service is responsible to perform request retries (exponential backoff).
+Networking service implementation is URLSession-based, service is responsible to perform request retries (exponential backoff).
 Reachability retries are considered to be responsibility of the App Layer.

 Api Service is responsible for refreshing token (JWT) when a request fails due token expiration and then restarting it with a refreshed token.
 The Api Service can make N requests simultaneously keeping relevant refresh token for each one.